Old Course St Andrews

-Now established on the European Tour by being one of the three courses used during the Dunhill Links Championship, alongside Carnoustie and St. Andrews Old Course, it has gained some fantastic plaudits from the golfing fraternity and was used as a Final Qualifying course for the Open at St. Andrews Old Course in 2010.
-The recent annoncement that Kingsbarns Golf Links will play host to the 2017 Ricoh British Women's Open Championship is only fitting for the hard work done by this marvelous modern links golf course.
+Now established on the European Tour by being one of the three courses used during the Dunhill Links Championship, alongside Carnoustie and St. Andrews Old Course, it has gained some fantastic plaudits from the golfing fraternity and has been used as a Final Qualifying course for the Open at St. Andrews Old Course.
+Kingsbarns Golf Links played host to the 2017 Ricoh British Women's Open Championship a fitting reward for the hard work done by this marvelous modern links golf course.

 Jubilee Course St Andrews